awsdocs/aws-doc-sdk-examples/ruby/example_code/codebuild/README.md

 See the [Ruby README.md(https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/ruby/README.md) for pre-requisites.

 ### Instructions
-The easiest way to interact with this example code is by invoking individual [Actions](#Actions) from your Command Line Interface (CLI).
+The easiest way to interact with this example code is by invoking individual [Actions](#Actions) from your command line.
 This may require some modification to override hard-coded values, and some actions also expect runtime parameters.
 For example, `ruby some_action.rb ARG1 ARG2` will invoke `some_action.rb` with two arguments.

 ## Contributing
 Code examples thrive on community contribution!